bpopilek/syno-extract-system-patch/README.md

 # Introduction
-The latest Synology pat files cannot be extracted using the `tar` command anymore and require special handling.
+The latest Synology pat files cannot be extracted using the `tar` command anymore and now requires special handling.

 Based on https://github.com/pocopico/tinycore-redpill.